examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/lab/partb.md

 It will take some time to load, especially if your internet is slow.

 Some examples are run with [JupyterLite](https://jupyterlite.github.io) instead for compatibility with matplotlib and other libraries.
-The iframe embeds are generated with https://examdawn.github.io/url-py
+The iframe embeds are generated with https://examdawn.github.io/url-py <!-- Personal Note: JupyterLite with SQLite3 needs you to set the db file in another location like /tmp/filename.db https://github.com/jupyterlite/pyodide-kernel/issues/35#issuecomment-1487234353 -->
 :::